ToolJet/ToolJet/docs/docs/data-sources/oracledb.md

 This allows ToolJet to locate and use the specific drivers for Oracle database connections.
 :::

-Click on **Test connection** to verify if the credentials are correct and the database is accessible to ToolJet server.
-Click on **Save** button to save the data source.

 ### Client Versions and Compatibility